 Important Notes

-- This tutorial specifically introduces wiring and searching for IDs on the tool board.
-The related steps do not apply to the mainboard.
-Please make sure to distinguish between them.
+- This tutorial specifically covers the wiring and ID search for the Tool Board.
+The related steps are not applicable to the Main Board.
+Please distinguish between them.

 Tool Board ID Reading and Viewing